Jacana Camp

 wilderness atmosphere and unique scenery and wildlife of the Okavango - with

-no one else around us.
+no one else around.
 Travel by motorboat, searching for the perfect fishing

 spot.
 Guests may also boat across the channels to take a game drive on the plains